Ukraine vows to show off 'captured Russian soldiers'

 But it concedes that some "volunteers" and off-duty soldiers may have crossed Russia's southwestern border to support separatist militias fighting in Ukraine's Lugansk and Donetsk rustbelt.

-"For us, it is very important to present to the entire world Russian soldiers who supposedly do not exist on our land," Ukrainian military spokesman Vladyslav Seleznyov told Agence France-Presse (AFP).
+"For us, it is very important to present to the entire world Russian soldiers who supposedly do not exist on our land," Ukrainian military spokesman Vladyslav Seleznyov told Agence France-Presse.

 "These are fighters from the 3rd non-divisional brigade of the special forces.
 They are based in (the Volga River city of) Togliatti," he said.

-Kiev's claim was dismissed by Russian President Vladimir Putin's spokesman Dmitry Peskov.
+The Ukrainian army's claim was briskly brushed off by Russian President Vladimir Putin's spokesman Dmitry Peskov.

 Lugansk gun battle

-Details disclosed by Ukrainian officials since the claimed capture of the soldiers on Saturday suggest they were seized in a gun battle between Russian special forces and Ukrainian troops in Lugansk province.
+Details disclosed by Kiev since the troops' purported capture on Saturday suggest they were seized in an extended gun battle between highly-trained Russian special forces and an Ukrainian brigade partially comprised of recent army call-ups.

-The ceasefire and political blueprint that was signed by all sides at the time had briefly helped stemmed fighting but now seems to be unravelling.
+The ceasefire and political blueprint signed by all sides at the time had briefly helped stem the fighting but now seems to be unravelling.

-Lugansk is the smaller of the two separatist Russian-border regions and had previously remain comparatively calm.
+Lugansk is the smaller of the two separatist Russian-border regions and had previously been comparatively calm.

-But recent weeks have witnessed more Lugansk fighting that Kiev blames on a new deployment of Russian troops. - Rappler.com
+But recent weeks have witnessed fresh exchanges of heavy weapons fire in Lugansk that Kiev blames on a new deployment of Russian troops.